Mohammed0192/SQL-UK-Student-Exclusions-analysis/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights, I would recommend policy analysts to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Investing in quality support staff such as teaching assistants over quantity. **By investing in more quality training for teaching assistants, regions struggling with school exclusions would not need to surpass the average .**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Strategic lessons should be taken from schools in East England. **Schools in East England saw exclusion rates recover quickest post-COVID compared to other northern regions.
+Lessons should be taken from their post-COVID strategy.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Structural issues in Northern regions need addressing immediately. **The North-Side divide in exclusions was exacerbated by COVID-19 but predates it and larger structural issues need addressing to help reverse this..**

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**